Getting your money back if you paid by card

 A debit card is a card where the money is drawn directly from your bank account when you buy something.
 When you pay with a debit card, you have no right by law to turn to the bank to demand a refund.
 But many banks offer the possibility to make a card complaint even when you have paid with a debit card.
 It is the bank's terms and conditions that determines what rights you have.
 Sometimes it is not uncommon that there are time limits that limit the bank’s possibilities to help you.

-• Always start by trying to get the company to resolve the issue.
-Contact the company in writing, preferably by email.
-Explain clearly what the problem is and why you demand a refund.
-Save all emails and other documentation.
-You need to be able to show the bank that you have made demands on the company.
+Contact the company in writing, for example by email.
+Clearly explain what the problem is and why you are entitled to a refund.
+Keep all emails and other documentation.
+You may need to show the bank that you have made a claim to the company.

-• If the company will not help you, you can contact your bank.
-Do this in writing.
-Explain the problem clearly and attach documentation that shows what has happened.
+• When you need help with a refund, you can contact the bank.
+Do this in writing, for example by email.
+Explain the problem and include documentation that shows what has happened.

-• Order confirmation or receipt of the purchase
+• an order confirmation or receipt for the purchase

-• Copy of your complaint to the company
+• a copy of your complaint to the company

 • You can get free guidance from the Consumers’ Banking and Finance Bureau.